continuationlabs/hapi-setup/README.md

 ## Example Usage

 The example below registers the `hapi-setup` plugin.
-In the handler for the "/about" route, the `hapi-setup.setup()` function is executed, which returns an object, and the result is then used to reply to the incomming request.
+In the handler for the `/about` route, the `hapi-setup.setup()` function is executed, which returns an object, and the result is then used to reply to the incoming request.

 ```js
 var server = new Hapi.Server();
 server.connection();